Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 Closing the Digital Divide

-The digital divide is a significant challenge, but solutions exist.
-The digital divide can be closed by implementing digital inclusion policies, programs and tools that incorporate the following:
+The digital divide is a significant challenge, but it can be addressed through digital inclusion policies, programs, and tools that include:

-Digital inclusion is a term that refers to the activities necessary to ensure that all individuals and communities, including the most disadvantaged, have access to and use of information and communication technologies.
-Because of the evolutionary nature of technology, digital inclusion strategies must evolve as technologies develop and change.
+Digital inclusion refers to the activities needed to ensure all individuals and communities, especially the most disadvantaged, have access to and use of information and communication technologies.